Bored kids can help create 'World's Largest Zombie Movie'

 And somehow, it involved a zombie movie — but not just another zombie movie.
 The “World’s Largest Zombie Movie.”

-It is setting up a “home filming experience for kids to participate,” it said in a news release.
+It is setting up a “home filming experience" for kids to participate in, a news release says.

 New filming will take place every week while editing is going on, it said.

-And the project is for kids from kindergarten to 12th grade from around the world, it said.
-It already has more than 250 entries.
+The project is for kids from kindergarten through 12th grade from around the world.
+Already there are more than 250 entries.
 There is no cost.

 For more information, visit www.worldslargestzombiemovie.com.